MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_endpointpairs.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.EndpointPairs

 ## -description

+Static property that gets a list of current **XboxLiveEndpointPair** objects that have been created using this template.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The list of current endpoint pairs.

 ## -remarks